djienne/CROSS_EXCHANGE_DELTA_NEUTRAL_LIGHTER_ASTER/README.md

 - Verify sufficient liquidity in order books
 - May need to manually close positions if bot cannot

-## Known Limitations
+## ⚠️ Known Limitations

 ### Recently Fixed (2025-10-13)
 - ✅ **Stop-loss execution** - Stop-loss was previously calculated and displayed but never executed.
 This has been fixed and now properly closes positions early when threshold is breached.

 ### Current Limitations

-1. **Health Monitoring** - The `enable_health_monitoring` configuration flag exists but has no implementation.
-This is a planned feature.

-2. **PnL Tracking Flag** - The `enable_pnl_tracking` flag is non-functional.
-PnL tracking is always active and cannot be disabled.
-The flag will be removed or properly implemented in a future update.

-3. **Statistics Tracking** - While basic cycle counters work (total/successful/failed cycles), the following statistics are defined but not populated:
+1. **Statistics Tracking** - While basic cycle counters work (total/successful/failed cycles), the following statistics are defined but not populated:
    - Total realized PnL, trading PnL, funding PnL
    - Total fees paid
    - Best/worst cycle PnL